Snapstromegon/hoeser.dev/src/blog/2022-07-31-tabs-vs-spaces.md

 <input type="range" min=1 max=16 step=1 class="tabSlider" value=4>
 </div>

-Everything is neatly aligned until you start using the slider, but for this I have a simple solution: Mixing
+Everything is neatly aligned until you start using the slider, but for this, I have a simple solution: Mixing

 <div class="toggle-tab-size">